PlanetX-Labs/planetx-labs.github.io/docs/features/settings/settings-device-info.md

 This is the IP address assigned to the Data Hub by your network's home or business router.
 This is the IP address you use to connect to your Data Hub from a Windows or MacOS device, using [SAMBA](../apps/samba.md).

 ### Domain name
-Each DASSET Data Hub has a domain name assigned by PlanetX Labs, which can be used for communicating with the Data Hub over the internet.
+Each DASSET Data Hub has a domain name assigned by PlanetX Labs, which can be used for communicating with the Data Hub over the internet via the Virtual Network.

 ### Serial Number (SN)
 This is the serial number given to the Data Hub by its manufacturer.
 The SN is used by DASSET to provide manufacturer-specific features, such as applications and access to customer support.